BCVS e-alerts are intended to serve two overall needs which have been identified at various meetings.

 1. THEMED E-ALERTS

 These are themed around the issues listed on the left and provide a means by which people involved in running voluntary groups can exchange ideas and information with others involved in related work.
 E-alerts have been established dealing with whatever theme the sector views appropriate.
-The e lerts are open to representatives (either paid staff or volunteers) of any local Voluntary Sector organisation that works in Bournemouth.
-To join an e-alert please e-mail us .
+The E-alerts are open to representatives (either paid staff or volunteers) of any local Voluntary Sector organisation that works in Bournemouth or Poole.
+To join an e-alert please e-mail us and tell us which specific networks you wish to join (descriptions below).
+You will receive regular messages by email and you can unsubscribe at any time.
+Your email address is stored by Bournemouth CVS and will never be sold or shared with any other organisation.

 The E-alerts that you can join are: